agradecido/saludario-api/README.md

 # 🥑 Saludario API 🍏

 **Saludario** is a web-based food diary application focused on health.
 This API allows users to log their meals, view daily entries, and potentially correlate future symptoms with past meals.
-Built with Node.js, Express, TypeScript, and MongoDB, the Saludario API serves as the backend layer for the Saludario web application.
+Built with Node.js, Express, TypeScript and MongoDB, the Saludario API serves as the backend layer for the Saludario web application.

 ## 🍒 Features